 WHAT CAN EMPLOYERS DO

-Here are three of our top evidence-based considerations for employers, in making your apprenticeship offering impactful, accessible and inclusive for young people from marginalised backgrounds.
+Here are three of our top, evidence-based considerations for employers in making your apprenticeship offering impactful, accessible and inclusive for young people from marginalised backgrounds.
 See the following section to follow our Employer Action Plan and to take your next steps.

 Effective outreach and recruitment, with targeted initiatives for under-represented groups